 4. Copyright, Protection of Intellectual Property

-Studies, project reports, expert opinions, calculations, tables, illustrations, etc. may only be used by the client for the expressly or conclusively agreed order purposes.
+Studies, project reports, expert opinions, calculations, tables, illustrations, etc. may only be used by the client for the expressly or conclusively agreed order purposes and not be modified in any way.
 A further use of copyrighted works requires an express written agreement with IHS.
+Whenever the client uses copyrighted work by IHS, he/she must clearly indicate that the respective study, expert opinion, etc. was compiled by IHS.
+This applies, for example, to media appearances of the client, web presences etc., but also to the individual use of IHS work, e.g. in the context of information activities for a limited number of persons.

 With the exception of the usufructuary rights for their services agreed in Section 4.1., the copyright or any other acquired property rights will remain with IHS or the third parties involved in the execution of the order.
 Permissions to use copyrighted works even after contract performance may only be granted upon written agreement.